taigrr/mg/README.md

 1. No external dependencies (except for git)
 1. More output options (summary of failures)
 1. More deterministic behavior (global vs local run)
+1. Exports public functions and can be embedded into other Go programs idiomatically

 ## Why to stick with mr: